moritzruth-archive/spdx-license-data/README.md

 - `same-license--library` — Modifications must be released under the same license when distributing the software.
 In some cases a similar or related license may be used, or this condition may not apply to works that use the software as a library.

 ### Limitations
-- `trademark-use` — This license explicitly states that it does NOT grant trademark rights, even though licenses without such a statement probably do not grant any implicit trademark rights.
+- `trademark-use` — The license explicitly states that it does NOT grant trademark rights, even though licenses without such a statement probably do not grant any implicit trademark rights.
-- `liability` — This license includes a limitation of liability.
+- `liability` — The license includes a limitation of liability.
-- `patent-use` — This license explicitly states that it does NOT grant any rights in the patents of contributors.
+- `patent-use` — The license explicitly states that it does NOT grant any rights in the patents of contributors.
 - `warranty` — The license explicitly states that it does NOT provide any warranty.

 ## Files